In any other city in any other country it would be just a bridge.

 There’s lot of anti-EUlex and anti-police graffiti.
 Most of the prices are in Serbian dinar, which is the currency here, although the shops will accept Euros.
 Everybody speaks Serbian and as I walked up Miners’ Hill to enjoy the sunset I appreciated being able to greet the people I met with “ciao” instead of the Albanian greeting I can never remember quickly enough to use.

 Life in a divided city

-For the most part, the blocked bridge is symbolic.
+The blocked bridge is largely symbolic.
 People cross the river using a pedestrian bridge to the west or another traffic bridge about 1km west.
 The people of Mitrovica have spent the last two years in a divided city and their way of life has evolved around it.

 The River Ibar isn’t an accurate line between the two sides; there are places where even the locals aren’t sure whose territory they are in.
-While most people live and work on their respective sides, there are some buildings on the north side where ethnic-Albanians live.
+While most people live and work on their respective sides, some buildings on the north side are home to ethnic-Albanians.